mistermicheels/learning-notes/architecture-design/Architectural-boundaries.md

     -   Boundaries need to be developed and maintained
     -   Boundaries' decoupling mechanisms can increase the complexity of the system as a whole

 If you have five teams working on a system, they will likely benefit from having five clearly separated parts with stable interfaces connecting them.
-The same architecture could be harmful to productivity if there is only a single small team working on the system.
+The same architecture could hurt productivity if there is only a single small team working on the system.
 The experience and knowledge of different team members also plays a part.

 When in doubt, keep it simple!